About me

 How I work

 While many people feel comfortable talking one to one, others, and especially young people, can find just sitting still and talking about emotional issues harder.
-Being able to use a range of media like art materials, clay, games and other sensory tools can really help with expressing feelings and thoughts that it might be difficult to put into words initially.
-I offer all these possibilities within the space I work in.
+Being able to use art materials, clay, games and other sensory tools can really help with expressing feelings and thoughts that it might be difficult to put into words initially.
+I offer all these possibilities within the space I work in and it is fine "just" to talk too.

 Who I work with